tonychangmsu/WBP_competitor_climate_analysis/wbp_bbox_all_trees_classified_linked_metadata.md

 MANUAL <1.0 and DESIGNCD=1 was also utilized to increase sample size.
 =======================================================================================
 9/15/2015 changes: Changed the filtering parameters to use MANUAL <1.0 and DESIGNCD=1 as suggested from Jim Menlove USGS Ecologist/Analyst at the RMRS.
+9/30/2015 changes: Changed the filtering parameters for trees to include only trees where STATUSCD = 1 to only consider live trees
 Also integrated into the query are two additional variables | Basal Area and Stand Density Index defined as BA = 0.005454 * (DIA/2) when TREE.DIAHTCD =1

 =======================================================================================